 I have seen hundreds, maybe thousands, of photos all over the web showcasing the healthy arsenal of goods that many people in my industry travel with.

-Just a few weeks ago I let out an audible “you’ve got to be kidding me”, when I saw one such photo on Instagram.
-A hyper dedicated healthy girl, had 30+ food items all tucked away in her carry on bag; kale chips, protein bars, homemade chia pudding (I have no idea how she snuck that one through security), nuts, seeds, fresh fruit, bags of veggies, the list goes on.
+Just a few weeks ago I let out an audible “You've got to be kidding me!”, when I saw one such photo on Instagram.
+A hyper dedicated healthy girl, had 30+ food items all tucked away in her carry on bag; kale chips, protein bars, homemade chia pudding (I have no idea how she snuck that one through security), nuts, seeds, fresh fruit, bags of veggies (literal bags of vegetables), the list goes on.
+She was going on a long weekend trip to PARIS.
+WT to the you know what.

-Geez, are we taking this health thing too far?, I thought.
+Geez, are we taking this health thing too far?

-Clearly some would look at this shot and think, who’s the wacko with all of that weird stuff?
+Clearly some would look at this bit of goods that is in my carry on and think, who's the wacko with all of that weird stuff?

 I am not an innocent in this game of traveling with healthy tools.
 After all, I coach my clients to always set themselves up for success, to preplan as much as possible, and develop a super strong sense of what their body requires in all situations.